Baptised, Slieverue Roman Catholic Church, Waterford, Ireland

+His favourites were the British Royals who visited many times during the 23 years he was involved with media liaison for distinguished visitors.
 He was to have a little difference of opinion with Princess Anne over the number of times he helped with her tours.
 He thought it was four; she thought it was five.
 They sat down and worked it out, and she was right.
 He hadn’t included a half-hour stopover when she was on her way home from visiting Kiribati.

 Prince Edward tried a prank on him once, and it worked well.
 He put his arm in a sling as he returned to Timaru from Mt Peel Station, and said it was worth it just to see the horrified look on Butler’s face.
-She made him a member of the Victoria Order in 1974, and promoted him within the order in 1981.
+She made him a member of the Victoria Order in 1974 and promoted him within the order in 1981.